 Mindfulness also involves acceptance, meaning that we pay attention to our thoughts and feelings without judging them-without believing, for instance, that there’s a “right” or “wrong” way to think or feel in a given moment.

-This we can achieve by having a beginner’s mind.
-Every breath we take is a new one.
+That we can achieve by having a beginner’s mind; every breath we take is a new one.
 We are always starting new and fresh again.
 We can only live in the NOW, the only place where we make our decisions, where we choose who we are.

-This sounds easy to me.
-But it is really not so simple.
+That sounds easy to me.
+But it is not so simple.

-Our mind is constantly thinking, and that is totally normal.
+Our mind is always thinking, and that is normal.
 And the thoughts hop like a monkey from tree to tree.

 The task of our brain is thinking.
 It has to ensure our survival and reproduction.
 And that’s it.

-This was very important in former times.
+That was very important in former times.
 To not see the tiger was the death sentence.
-For the survival of human beings, this survival wiring of the brain was necessary and important.
+For the survival of human beings, this survival wiring of the brain was necessary and vital.

-To be clear, it is totally normal to get lost in thoughts and to look for threats, we are normally not aware of.
+It is reasonable to get lost in thoughts and to look for threats; we usually are not aware.
 And if we have enough balance in our lives that is not a problem.

-But if we are really good at it, that means we experience a lot of possible threats in the form of thoughts and we believe them, we are totally stressed and our body has difficulties to adjust.
+But if we are good at it, that means we experience a lot of possible threats in the form of thoughts, and we believe them, we are stressed, and our body has difficulties to adjust.
 Most of the people don’t feel these threats.
-It’s a habit and we are on autopilot.
+It’s a habit, and we are on autopilot.

 Watch your thoughts and feelings just for one minute.
 What are you feeling in your body, now, at this moment?
 What are you thinking now, if the thoughts in your brain are hopping around like monkeys?